G-Core/product-documentation/documentation/reseller-support/manuals/vendor-settings.md

 This setting allows displaying the phone number of your technical support.

-If the setting is not activated, the client control panel shows the phone number of the Gcore technical support.

 ### Support email

 The setting allows displaying the email address of your technical support.

-If the setting is not activated, the client control panel will show the email address of the Gcore technical support.

 <img src="https://assets.gcore.pro/docs/reseller-support/manuals/vendor-settings/support-email-70.png" alt="" width="50%">